sudipsingh04/Custom-MVC/readme.md

 # Custom PHP 🛰 MVC

-This is a a simple PHP model-view-controller It's free and open-source.
+This is a simple PHP model-view-controller It's free and open-source.

 ## Usage